 This recipe for sautéed cauliflower was inspired by my sauteed spinach, carrots, tomatoes and mushrooms recipe on this site and pairs well with this amazing roast beef recipe.

 You'll only need a few ingredients to make this recipe.
-You'll find them all easily at your local grocery store, even the truffle oil and salt.
+Sauteing cauliflower could not be easier.
+You'll find everything you need at your local grocery store, even the truffle oil and salt.

 Instructions for Sautéed Cauliflower